This article includes a video that provides an overview of The PM Exam Simulator and how to start an exam.

 Starting an Exam [02:10]

 So how do you start an exam?
 Well, really quite simple.
 You click on one of these links here.
 So let’s start this here, Exam 1.
-A first page opens up with another tip right there in the middle.
+The first page opens up with another tip right there in the middle.
 You can now verify, "Did I start the correct exam?'
 Yes, Exam 1.
 Well, let’s now assume I wanted to start Exam 2, what do I do?
 Well, you close the window.
 That takes you back to the previous page and now I can click here on PMP Exam, and I can start PMP Exam 2 by clicking this button right here.
 Okay!

 Exam Time [02:49]